kuuratsanik/kodi.rarbg/Readme.md

 The plugin can be installed in Kodi from [my addon repository](https://github.com/romanvm/kodi_repo).

-Since I've developed this plugin for my personal use, it is provided "as is".
+I've developed this plugin for my personal use so it is provided "as is" without any support, except for obvious bug fixes.

 License: [GPL v.3](http://www.gnu.org/licenses/gpl-3.0.en.html)